jimmyLi9201/guardui/docs/guide/quick-start.md

 ```

 ::: tip
-You should replace appId with your own Authing app ID
+Replace appId with your own Authing app ID
 :::

 with code above, your browser should show: